George Morel: Life and career

-Morel is of Dominican descent.
+Morel was form in Puerto Rico with Dominican descent.
 His DJ career began in the New York clubs Red Zone, Palladium, Traxs and Save the Robots.

-His record producing career started in 1989, when he co-wrote and co-produced Dee Halloway's single "Our Love Is Over" together with David Cole.
+His record producing career started in 1989, when he co-wrote and co-produced Dee Halloway's single "Our Love Is Over" together with (record producer)|David Cole from C & C Music Factory].
 In 1990, he co-wrote and co-produced 2 in a Room's single "Wiggle It", reaching number one on the US Billboard Dance chart.

 In 1992, Morel became the A&R vice president of Strictly Rhythm records.
 Most of his productions during the 1990s were released on that label, among them a series of eleven 12" records called Morel's Grooves from 1992 to 1997, "each 12" showcasing his Latin house sound and being quite popular and influential".
+Morel's legacy extends beyond.
+As an A&R, he signing landmark dance records such as "Follow Me" by Ally-Us, "I Like to Move It" by Reel 2 Real featuring The Mad Stuntman, "Who's Been Changing Your Mind," and many other influential releases that left a lasting mark on dance music history.

 His chart hits include "Officer Where's Your Brother?
 (Get Her)" in 1995 (US Dance #17) and "Let's Groove" in 1993 (US Dance #33 and UK #42).

 During his career, Morel received six gold record awards, two platinum record awards and four Billboard Music Awards.